Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations

 which results from Eq.~\ref{eq:disclination_fusion} with vanishing separation ${\bf d}$ between disclinations.
 The second result is that the index is linear modulo 2 under the addition of $C_n$ symmetric systems, i.e., for two superconductors with Hamiltonians $H_1^{(n)},H_2^{(n)}$ in classes $\chi^{(n)}_1,\chi^{(n)}_2$ respectively that are combined into a superconductor with Hamiltonian $H_1^{(n)} \oplus H_2^{(n)}$ that belongs to the topological class $\chi^{(n)}_1+\chi^{(n)}_2$, the index is

-Thus, finding the parity of MBSs at disclinations for the primitive generators of $C_n$ symmetric superconductors naturally provides a characterization of the parity of MBSs at disclinations in any $C_n$ symmetric system.
+Thus, finding the parity of MBS at disclinations for the primitive generators of $C_n$ symmetric superconductors naturally provides a characterization of the parity of MBS at disclinations in any $C_n$ symmetric system.
 Our task then reduces to finding the parity of MBS for the primitive generators of Sec.~\ref{sec:algebraicclassification}.

 Two different approaches were used to this end, depending on the type of model.
 For the spinless chiral $p_x+ip_y$ generators $H^{(4)}_1, H^{(4)}_2, H^{(6)}_1, H^{(6)}_2, H^{(3)}_1, H^{(3)}_2$ and $H^{(3)}_3$, we numerically simulated the systems.
 Since all of the generators break time-reversal symmetry we constructed lattice models without open boundaries, thus avoiding the presence of edge modes.
 The total curvature in such a compact surface $S$ without boundaries is given by the Gauss-Bonnet theorem